ManasKoti/Word-Puzzle-Maker/README.md

-# Word Search Puzzle Generator
+# Word Search Puzzle Maker

 This Python script allows you to generate a random word search puzzle and insert words of your choice into the grid.